glennblock/extensions/attachment.md

 A client MAY send a request that contains attachments using the media type "multipart/form-data".
 The request contains the data for the write template passed as form data via the `content-disposition header` as well as file uploads.

 ### Mulipart requests
-This extension compiles with with [RFC2388] (http://tools.ietf.org/html/rfc2388) and [draft-multi-part-form-data] (https://tools.ietf.org/html/draft-ietf-appsawg-multipart-form-data-05) for sending requests.
+This extension compiles with [RFC2388] (http://tools.ietf.org/html/rfc2388) and [draft-multi-part-form-data] (https://tools.ietf.org/html/draft-ietf-appsawg-multipart-form-data-05) for sending requests.
 You should refer to these documents for the guidelines.

 **Note**: At this time, multi-file attachements per template data object are not supported.